Recovering From Surgery

 The following components enhance recovery outcomes:

 Patient education is an important part of ERAS.

 What you can expect:

 - A free handbook at your initial clinic visit

-- A conversation with your doctor, informing you about the procedure and answering your questions about the surgery process
+- A conversation with your doctor about the procedure, which answers your questions about the surgery process

 Download the ERAS patient handbook for: